Central Heating Installation Cost

 Hot Water Cylinder

-A system or regular boiler will usually require a water tank installation.
+A system or regular boiler will require a hot water cylinder installation.
 This is where the hot water is stored and heated before being delivered to the hot water outlets.

-A new hot water tank typically costs between £230 to £575, including the cost of installation.
+A new hot water cylinder typically costs between £230 to £575, including the cost of installation.

 Location of Property